FOODWISE – Nutrition Education

 UPDATE: In December 2022, a Wisconsin judge ruled that individuals may sell homemade, shelf stable foods produced in Wisconsin directly to consumers in the state.
 The ruling expands a prior exemption for baked goods to include candies and fudge, doughnuts, dried products, and more.
 Questions?
 Call the Licensing Specialists 608-224-4923.

-Preserving Strawberries more information …
+strawberries Preserving Strawberries

 Whole Grains: Good for Your Heart!